shred/pyquaero/README.md

 _pyquaero_ is a community open source project.
 It is not endorsed by or affiliated with Aqua Computer.

-_pyquaero_ supports Aquaero devices with **firmware version 2100 or 1036**.
-Other firmware versions may work as well, after some tweaking.

 ## USE THIS SOFTWARE AT YOUR OWN RISK!

 The _pyquaero_ main developer is running this software for several years now, without any negative side effects.
 However, it is a highly experimental software, and it is based on reverse engineering only.